saeedmehr/Algorithms-Data-Structures/src/README.md

 A program that reads 20 entries and at the end prints the number that has the largest number of divisors in the output.
 If they had a few numbers, they would print the largest of them

+* E5
+A program that reads a string from the input and makes the following changes in it.

+1 - Clear all the vowels.

+2 - Before each silent letter, print a point.

+3 - Write down all the silent letters that are left.

+(Vowels are aeiou)